BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm a quantitative social scientist with a variety of methodological and substantive interests. *Substantively*, I got my start as a researcher studying participatory policy interventions and the effectiveness of environmental programs.
-I'm especially interested in equity issues associated with natural resource management. *Methodologically*, I'm interested in how researchers weigh experimental design choices, the use of sequential outcomes in program evaluation, causal inference more generally, and debates about how statistical evidence should inform policy.
-My own research employs a flexible mix of game theory, correlational analysis, quasi-experimental analysis, and experimentation.
+I'm a quantitative social scientist specializing in policy research. *Substantively*, I got my start studying participatory policy interventions and the effectiveness of environmental programs.
+I'm especially interested in equity issues associated with environmental programs. *Methodologically*, I'm interested in how researchers weigh research design choices, difficulties raised by sequential outcome measures, causal inference more generally, and debates about how statistical evidence should inform policy.
+My work employs a flexible mix of game theory, correlational analysis, quasi-experimental analysis, and experimentation.

 I'm currently an Associate Scholar affiliated with Florida State University.
 I spend some of my time working for the General Service Administration's Office of Evaluation Sciences as a Data Scientist.
 On this website, you will find some information about my personal research, courses I've taught in the past, and my CV.
 Thank you for visiting!